PocketLLM/hivpn/README.md

 ## Guided spotlight tour

-The first launch shows a four-step overlay (servers, connect button, status pill, persistent notification reminder).
+The first launch shows a four-step overlay (server carousel, connect control, status pill, Speed Test tab).
 It uses `tutorial_coach_mark` and only runs once per install (`tour_done` preference).
 A hidden developer utility can reset the flag by clearing app storage.

+## Speed Test

+The second tab runs latency, download, and upload checks using the endpoints defined in `assets/speedtest_endpoints.json`. `SpeedTestService` streams rolling throughput samples every 500 ms and surfaces the smoothed five-sample average in the gauge UI.
+Results persist locally so users see their last run immediately after relaunching.
+Update the endpoint list or IP resolver URL as needed for your infrastructure.

+## Foreground notification

+The Android foreground service posts updates on channel `hivpn.tunnel` with a live countdown, country flag, and actions to disconnect or extend (by returning to the app for a fresh ad).
+Capture a device screenshot of the notification on your QA build and place it under `assets/reference/` for documentation parity.

 ## Assets and branding